|Guide||♦||47 Triplogs||2 Topics|

 But it is a fun trail.
 Easy to follow.
 Good healthy cardiovascular workout.
 Pretty countryside.
 And the views are spectacular.
 You are looking down at Lake Pleasant.
 Four Peaks in the distance.
 And, of course, Vulture Peak, White Tanks, Estrellas, and South Mountain.
 Downtown Phoenix and the AZ Cardinals Stadium.
 Bradshaws, Indian Mesa, Burro Mountain.
 On the topo maps, it is called Baldy Mountain, but a plaque on the top has it renamed as Francis Rogers Mountain in memory of Mrs. Francis Grace Rogers.
 She was a Cartographer for the Arizona Highway Department from 1915 to 1960.

 Next to the Francis Rogers Mountain plaque is a 6' high rock cairn with one large rock engraved as follows: Homer Campbell, Julia Campbell, March 1, 1920.

 From the trailhead:

-After 200' +/- you need to cross over a barbed wire fence.
-Top wire is loose so it is easy to hold down the wires and raise your legs over (one at a time).
-Cross the old jeep road and you will see a rock cairn at the fence line.
+After 200' +/- you need to cross over a barbed-wire fence.
+The top wire is loose, so it is easy to hold down the wires and raise your legs over (one at a time).
+Cross the old jeep road, and you will see a rock cairn at the fence line.
 Follow the path/rock cairns.
-Early part of the trail is deliberately vague so as not to be noticed by anyone on a motorized bike who would just tear up the tread.
+The early part of the trail is deliberately vague so as not to be noticed by anyone on a motorized bike who would tear up the tread.